cfe-lab/MiCall/docs/steps.md

   * offset - offset of the read within the consensus, or number of dashes to add at the start
   * seq - the mapped sequence of the read, aligned to the consensus
-* conseq_ins.csv
-  * qname - query name from the read
-  * fwd_rev - F for forward reads, R for reverse
-  * refname - seed reference the read mapped to
-  * pos - 1-based position in the consensus sequence that this insertion follows
-  * insert - the nucleotide sequence that was inserted
-  * qual - the Phred quality scores for the inserted sequence
-* coverage_scores.csv
-  * project - the project this score is defined by
-  * region - the region being displayed
-  * seed - the seed mapped to
-  * q.cut - quality score cutoff
-  * min.coverage - minimum coverage at all key positions
-  * which.key.pos - which key position had the minimum
-  * off.score - score to use when off target
-  * on.score - score to use when on target
-* failed.csv
-  * qname - query name from the read
-  * cause - reason the reads failed to merge
-* clipping.csv
-  * refname - seed reference the reads mapped to
-  * pos - one-based nucleotide position within the consensus sequence
-  * count - number of read pairs that soft clipped instead of mapping to this position
-* remap_conseq.csv
-  * region - the region mapped to
-  * sequence - the consensus sequence used
-* conseq.csv
-  * region - seed region it mapped to
-  * q-cutoff - minimum quality score
-  * consensus-percent-cutoff - to be included in a mixture, a variant must make up at least this fraction of the total valid counts
-  * offset - using the seed reference's coordinate system, this is the 1-based index of the first character in the consensus sequence.
-  * sequence - the consensus sequence, aligned to the codon reading frame.
-    Adding the number of dashes in offset will align the first base in the consensus sequence with its corresponding base in the seed reference.
-The whole consensus sequence may not be aligned with the seed reference because of insertions and deletions.
-Mixtures above the cutoff are displayed as [IUPAC nucleotide codes].
-If deletions are present above the cutoff, the nucleotide code is lower case.
-* nuc.csv
-  * seed - seed reference the reads mapped to
-  * region - coordinate reference for reporting against, usually a gene
-  * q-cutoff - minimum Phred quality score to include a nucleotide
-  * query.nuc.pos - the 1-based index of the base in the consensus sequence that came from this set of counts
-  * refseq.nuc.pos - the 1-based index of the base in the coordinate reference
-  * A,C,G,T - counts for the nucleotides at this position
-  * N - count of reads with Phred quality score below the cutoff
-  * del - count of reads with a deletion at this position
-  * ins - count of reads with an insertion after this position, relative to the coordinate reference
-  * clip - count of reads with soft clipping that would have mapped at this position
-  * g2p_overlap - count of reads at this position that overlapped with the V3LOOP G2P mapping and were ignored.
 * amino.csv
   * seed - seed reference the reads mapped to
   * region - coordinate reference for reporting against, usually a gene